philanderson888/course-notes/random/2024-10-ai-programming.md

 update bar chart also to display items in order of descending category value

 update pie chart also to display items in order of descending category value

+## ai accounting app 12

+add a total underneath the category table